RF Guru

 - Design: Low-EMI, RF-safe for use near receivers

-This converter is a reliable, low-noise way to power USB-C devices from a standard 13.8V source — ideal for the shack, mobile installs, and embedded benches.
+This converter is a reliable, low-noise way to power USB-C devices from a standard 13.8V source — ideal for the shack, mobile installs, and embedded benches where the 5V load remains within the 1A rating.

 Share